 The "no-mow" movement is gaining steam, and I've joined it, after I've had the luck to see firsthand how beautiful a natural meadow can be.

-Almost two years ago now, I moved to a tiny town in the Coast Range of Oregon.
+Several years ago, I moved to a tiny town in the Coast Range of Oregon.
 When we pulled up to the house where we would be staying — on 40 acres without a neighbor in sight, I took one look at what I saw as the overgrown grass and added "mow lawn" to my mental checklist.
 When I looked out the back door (see image above) the sea of grass took my breath away.
 "This is going to be a huge job," I thought to myself.

 Meadow grasses are attractive, and provide habitat for a variety of plants and animals.
 (Photo: Starre Vartan)